Lifting low-dimensional local systems: Modules over Witt vectors and Yoneda extensions

-If $G$ is a profinite group and $V$ is a $G$-module, we will denote by $H^n(G,V)$ the $n$-th cohomology group of $G$, with values in $V$.
+\end{defi} If $G$ is a profinite group and $V$ is a $G$-module, we will denote by $H^n(G,V)$ the $n$-th cohomology group of $G$, with values in $V$.
 If $V$ is equipped with the discrete topology, it is taken in the sense of \cite{Se}.
 Otherwise (e.g. when $V=\Z_p(n)$), it is in the sense of Tate's continuous cohomology.
-In the context of the present paper, laying too much stress on continuity issues would, we believe, be smoke and mirrors.\\ The abelian categories $\mathcal{M}(\W_d(k),G)$ (resp. $\mathcal{M}(k,G)$) of $(\W_d(k),G)$-modules (resp. $(k,G)$-modules) are monoidal through the tensor product.
-For any positive integer $n$ and $A,B \in \M( \W_d(k),G)$, one can then define the notion of Yoneda $n$-extensions of $A$ by $B$, as follows.
-First, define $\YExt_{( \W_d(k),G)}^0(A,B)$ as $\Hom_{(\W_d(k),G)}(A,B)$.
+In the context of the present paper, laying too much stress on continuity issues would, we believe, be smoke and mirrors.\\ The abelian categories $\mathcal{M}(\W_r(k),G)$ (resp. $\mathcal{M}(k,G)$) of $(\W_r(k),G)$-modules (resp. $(k,G)$-modules) are monoidal through the tensor product.
+For any positive integer $n$ and $A,B \in \M( \W_r(k),G)$, one can then define the notion of Yoneda $n$-extensions of $B$ by $A$, as follows.
+First, define $\YExt_{( \W_r(k),G)}^0(B,A)$ as $\Hom_{(\W_r(k),G)}(B,A)$.

-A $n$-extension of $A$ by $B$ is an exact sequence of $(\W_d(k),G)$-modules Setting morphisms $\E_1\lra \E_2$ between two $n$-extensions of $A$ by $B$ to be morphisms of complexes for which the induced morphisms between $A$ and $B$ are the identity maps, we get the category $\YEExt_{( \W_d(k),G)}^n(A,B)$ of Yoneda extensions between $A$ and $B$ of size $n$, which is additive through the Baer sum.
+A $n$-extension of $B$ by $A$ is an exact sequence of $(\W_r(k),G)$-modules Setting morphisms $\E_1\lra \E_2$ between two $n$-extensions of $B$ by $A$ to be morphisms of complexes for which the induced morphisms between $A$ and $B$ are the identity maps, we get the category $\YEExt_{( \W_r(k),G)}^n(B,A)$ of Yoneda extensions, of $B$ by $A$ and of size $n$.
+It is additive through the Baer sum.

-Any morphism of $(\W_d(k),G)$-modules $f:B \lra B'$ (resp. $g:A' \lra A$) induces a pushforward functor resp. a pullback functor Those functors commute, in the sense that $f_* g^*$ and $g^* f_*$ are canonically isomorphic.
+Any morphism of $(\W_r(k),G)$-modules $f:A \lra A'$ (resp. $g:B' \lra B$) induces a pushforward functor resp. a pullback functor Those functors commute, in the sense that $f_* g^*$ and $g^* f_*$ are canonically isomorphic.

-Let us say that two Yoneda extensions $\E_1$ and $\E_2$ in $\YEExt_{(\W_d(k),G)}^n(A,B)$ are linked if there exists a third extension $\mathcal{E}\in \YEExt_{(\W_d(k),G)}^n(A,B)$ and morphisms of $n$-extensions
+Let us say that two Yoneda extensions $\E_1$ and $\E_2$ in $\YEExt_{(\W_r(k),G)}^n(B,A)$ are linked if there exists a third extension $\mathcal{E}\in \YEExt_{(\W_r(k),G)}^n(B,A)$ and morphisms of $n$-extensions

-In our setting, this indeed defines an equivalence relation between elements of $\YEExt_{(\W_d(k),G)}^n(A,B)$, compatible with Baer sum.
+In our setting, this indeed defines an equivalence relation between elements of $\YEExt_{(\W_r(k),G)}^n(B,A)$, compatible with Baer sum.

-\begin{defi} We denote by $\YExt_{( \W_d(k),G)}^n(A,B)$ the Abelian group of equivalence classes of Yoneda $n$-extensions, in the category $\YEExt_{( \W_d(k),G)}^n(A,B)$. \end{defi}
+\begin{defi} We denote by $\YExt_{( \W_r(k),G)}^n(B,A)$ the Abelian group of equivalence classes of Yoneda $n$-extensions, in the category $\YEExt_{( \W_r(k),G)}^n(B,A)$. \end{defi}

-\begin{prop} Let $d\in \mathbb{N}^{\ast}\cup \{\infty\}$, and let $V$ be a $(\W_d(k),G)$-module.
+\begin{prop} Let $r\in \mathbb{N}^{\ast}\cup \{\infty\}$, and let $V$ be a $(\W_r(k),G)$-module.
 Then, for any $n \geq 0$, there is a canonical isomorphism \end{prop}